Watch How to Be a Helpful Reviewer for more suggestions on reviewing.

 - What aspect of your own writing can improve as a result of your reviews?

-- What can you take away from each review that allows you to become a better writer?
+- What can you take away from each review that allows you to become a better writer or communicator?

 It’s important to remember that the ratings you provide do not directly translate to grades.
 A rating of 7 does not correspond to a grade of 100% and a rating of 1 does not correspond to a failing grade.
 All ratings are weighted by the reviewer’s accuracy and normed according to settings your instructor selects.